UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

 ## High Memory Nodes

-!!! danger "Ocelote high memory node"
-    The high memory node on Ocelote has been removed due to failed hardware.

 Please note that there are only three public and two buy-in high memory nodes on Puma, compared to hundreds of standard nodes on each cluster.
 Wait times are typically much longer on these nodes as compared to standard nodes.
 <!-- As such, ***high memory nodes are limited resources and should be only be used if need is clearly demonstrated.*** -->